UAW chief to say whether auto strikes will grow from the 34,000 workers now on picket lines

 He goes on to say that during the past decade, GM had net income of $65 billion but invested $77 billion in the business.
 “If we don’t have those profits to continue our investments in our plants, our people and our products, we will be facing declining market share, an inability to fund the EV transition, and an inability to compete with a growing number of competitors right here in America,” Johnson said.

-Ford and Stellantis have made similar comments, with Ford saying it has reached the limit on how much it can spend to reach an agreement.
+Ford and Stellantis have made similar comments, with Ford saying it has reached the limit on how much it can spend to settle the strike.

 The union, however, says labor expenses are only about 5% of a vehicle’s costs, and the companies can divert money from profits and stock buybacks to pay for raises that cover inflation and make up for years of contracts without significant increases.